John Kasper: Defense of segregation

 After losing his appeals, Kasper was sent to prison in November 1957, serving eight months of his sentence for his first conviction.
 Following his release, he said he had been "treated fine" and that "the only trouble was it was completely integrated."
 He was originally scheduled to be released from a prison in Tallahassee, Florida, but was transferred to the United States Penitentiary, Atlanta after officials learned that supporters in the Ku Klux Klan were planning a celebration party outside.
 Those left waiting in vain included Klan leader James W. "Catfish" Cole, who'd received national attention for his role in the Battle of Hayes Pond, in which hundreds of Lumbee Indians had violently broken up a Klan rally in North Carolina, shooting and wounding four Klansmen.

 In November 1958, a state court in Nashville found Kasper guilty of inciting a riot.
 He was sentenced to six months in a workhouse and fined $500.
 In July 1959, he reported back to prison to serve his sentence for his second conviction.
 While in prison, he was punched in the face by a black prisoner.
 In January 1960, Kasper reported to the Davidson County Jail to serve his sentence on his state conviction.
 His request to not serve his sentence at a workhouse was granted, after he complained that "racial conflict" could occur among inmates of the "integrated" workhouse if he was forced to serve his sentence there.
 The jail and workhouse technically had whites and blacks living in separate quarters, albeit it was harder to maintain complete segregation in the workhouse.
 Kasper was released from jail on July 15, 1960.

 Upon his release, Kasper called for a return to Constitutionalism, and the creation of a third party to oppose the integration which he said was now supported by both the Democrats and Republicans.
 He became associated with the National States' Rights Party and ran in the 1964 Presidential election with J.B.
 Stoner as his running mate.
 Kasper attracted negligible support: just 6,434 votes in just two states, Kentucky and Arkansas.

 Later life and death

 Kasper returned to his northern roots in 1967 and effectively left politics, settling down to family life and a series of clerical jobs, the last being as an auditor for TTX.
-He died on April 7, 1998 at the age of 68 when his boat capsized.
-He was survived by his wife and three children.
+He died on April 7, 1998, at the age of 68 when his boat capsized.
+He was survived by his wife, Tram Houng, and three children.